cusiman7/Static-Fire/README.md

 8. Build additonal pages

 ### Additional Pages
 Markdown files ending with ".text" in the "pages/" directory will be compiled into .html files and placed at the root of your website.
-This is useful for about pages or error pages like 404, 503 etc.
+This is useful for about pages or error pages like 404, 503 etc. The first line of the file should be the title of the page followed by the second line of "==" for Markdown.

 ### Post Receive Git Hook
 post-receive is a simple git hook to execute static\_fire.py after a git push is received.